saurabh-2905/var-diag/node client/varlogger_arduino/README.md

-# VarLogger: Lightweight Trace Logging for Embedded Systems
+# VarLogger: Lightweight Trace Logging mechanism

 `VarLogger` is a C++ logging method that logs **event sequences and timestamps** to an SD card.
 It captures program variable changes, tracks thread activity, and stores trace data in a structured format (JSON), making it suitable for post-analysis, anomaly detection, or debugging.